A Weekend in Pembrokeshire: Camping on the Coast

 A good place to start on any camping trip is setting up your tent.
 We stayed at Rhosson Campsite, a cheap and cheerful campsite near St David’s in the Pembrokeshire Coast National Park.
 The campsite only cost £4 per person per night, and since the site isn’t staffed you can turn up on the day and pop your payment in an honesty box.
 We visited Rhosson in the height of summer on an August weekend and the campsite was practically empty.
 Aside from a few kids running around causing havoc, the campsite was so peaceful meaning you can get some well-needed shut-eye.
 Facilities at Rhosson are simple with cold running water suitable for drinking and washing, as well as outdoor cold showers and separate ladies’ and gents’ toilets.

-However, if you’re not one to sleep under the stars (and who can blame you, it’s supposed to be a break after all), there are plenty more options you can choose when it comes to accommodation!
+However, if you’re not one to sleep under the stars (and who can blame you, it’s supposed to be a break after all), there are plenty more options you can choose when it comes to accommodation, such as the amazing Bluestone Wales!
 Compare and Choose is a great site to use to, well, do what it says on the tin: compare and choose different travel options, whether that’s car hire or accommodation.
 Hiring a car is essential when it comes to camping in Wales, especially if you choose to stay somewhere as remote as Rhosson!
 A great option for if you want to be outdoors but don’t fancy putting up a tent is hiring a campervan.
 However, if sleeping in a campervan is still out of your comfort zone, you can still use Compare and Choose to compare hotels too.

 Late afternoon: Head down to Newgale Beach and eat fish and chips

 After putting up your tent (hopefully without any fights with your SO or your friends and family), you’re bound to have worked up an appetite.
 And what better food to eat at the seaside than fish and chips?
-A great spot to tuck into some grub is Newgale Beach, a Blue Flag beach with 2 miles of golden sands and pebble banks, which is a 20 minute drive from the campsite.
+A great spot to tuck into some grub is Newgale Beach, a Blue Flag beach with 2 miles of golden sands and pebble banks, which is a 20-minute drive from the campsite.

 Evening: Grab a bottle of wine and watch the sunset down at Porthselau Beach

-At first I couldn’t tell you what the name of this beach was for the life of me.
+At first, I couldn’t tell you what the name of this beach was for the life of me.
 I had to do a little googling to find it.
 To be honest, Gaz and I just knew we wanted to watch the sunset while having a drink at the beach so we just walked towards the coast until we stumbled upon one.
 I mean, there’s gotta be a beach somewhere close, right?!
 We were pleasantly surprised by this hidden little bay.
 After some more googling, I found out that at low spring tide it is possible to walk from Porthselau Beach to the far larger and more famous Whitesands Bay, that also merits a visit.

 Morning: Visit Freshwater West